Business as usual for EU banks in 'open' London, says Bank of England

 "Those firms which have operated in the UK for some time as either branches or subsidiaries should find the proposals to be in line with their experience of the PRA's supervision."

-The BoE published a consultation paper on updating how it will supervise international banks in London, which is home to 150 branches and 90 subsidiaries of banking groups from around the world.
+The BoE published a consultation paper on updating how it would supervise international banks in London, which is home to 150 branches and 90 subsidiaries of banking groups from around the world.

+"For a small number of you, we will need better information and visibility going forward to bring you in line with others.
+We will start that discussion with you now," David Bailey, BoE executive director for international banks supervision, said in a speech to foreign bankers.

 Many banks in London have opened new hubs in the bloc to avoid being cut off from the EU.